-List of Museums in Manila and the Philippines
+List of Museums in Manila and Beyond (Entrance Fee, Museum Hours)

 It's sad that Museums in the Philippines are always empty, except students on field trips and a handful of foreigners, where visitors of the National Museum in one whole year can be matched by people at SM Megamall or SM Mall of Asia on a single day.

 A certified museum geek that he is, Tutubi painstakingly compiled this list of museums in the Philippines for all like-minded individuals wishing to discover their cultural and historical roots as well as curious tourists seeking to discover more the the Philippines of yore and get to to know heroes carved in stone, painted on various surfaces or preserved in various forms.

 This is in celebration of May 18 as International Museum Day declared by the International Council of Museums (ICOM).